tlaplus-community/tlauc/README.md

 ## Prior Art

-[Ron Pressler](https://pron.github.io/) did some work ([link](https://github.com/pron/tlaplus/tree/unicode-presentation-2/tlatools/src/tla2unicode)) in early 2017 trying to add Unicode support to SANY, which faced many of the same challenges around jlist alignment.
+[Ron Pressler](https://pron.github.io/) did some work in early 2017 trying to add Unicode support to SANY; unfortunately this work was not successfully merged.
+He also wrote [a similar Unicode conversion tool](https://github.com/pron/tlaplus/tree/unicode-presentation-2/tlatools/src/tla2unicode), which faced many of the same challenges around jlist alignment.